Your Group Guide to Touring Colleges in Miami

 Group tours at NSU last about 2 hours and include an admissions presentation and a walking tour of campus.
 The walking tour covers a lot of ground, so remind your students to wear comfortable shoes and let the admissions office know if anyone in your group has mobility-related disabilities.
 (GOGO Charters can provide an ADA-accessible bus if you need one.)

-Group visits are only available from June through December for groups of 15-40 students, and you must request your tour at least 10 business days in advance by emailing the Group Visit Coordinator.
+Group visits are normally available from June through December for groups, and you must request your tour at least 10 business days in advance by emailing the Group Visit Coordinator.
 The coordinator’s contact information can be found here.

 Image credit: Wikimedia Commons